 - Breakdown of the skin (ulcers)

 Other side effects are also possible.
-For example, TTFields devices worn on the scalp can cause:
+For example, TTFields electrodes worn on the head can cause:

 - Headaches